Refuse Your Mail

 No, seriously, why?
 Why set up this whole web site all about refusing mail of all things?

 I’m hoping that if enough people get involved, it might motivate the Post Office to change some of its policies, particularly around the handling of unwanted Marketing mail.
-Companies right now have no incentive to make sure that the addresses that they’re sending to actually want their mail.
+Companies right now have little incentive to make sure that the addresses that they’re sending to actually want their mail.
 I’m hoping that eventually the Post Office either charges them more for refused mail and/or sends the mail back to them to let them deal with the cost of throwing it out.
 I don’t see why I should pay for disposing of mail I didn’t ask for, or even why our postal system should be serving as a garbage disposal for unwanted mail.
 But even if nothing changes, I figured that this site would at least be a good resource for people like me who just don’t want to accept junk mail into their house and didn’t want to pay for getting rid of it.

 If everybody does this, won’t the Post Office need to raise rates?